This Is Not The Career I Ordered™ Blog

 This is Not the Career I Ordered is read by thousands of careerists around the globe.
 With savvy tools, inspiration, and resources, this timeless book empowers you to enjoy your career, and love your life!

-As a career development and executive coach, I work with many individuals who are focused on making changes to their lives and careers to better align their values and strengths.
+As a career development and executive coach, I work with individuals who are focused on making changes to their lives and careers to better align their values and strengths.
 But for some, their best plans often get stalled in analysis paralysis, which results in stagnation and a hard stop to forward momentum.
-Perfection is […]
+Perfection is Impossible […]

 Easy Hacks to Beat Zoom Fatigue